Tv0123/CSGO-EXTERNAL-CHEAT/README.md

 ﻿# 🛰 About
-A very clean external, borderless ImGui project written as a YouTube tutorial.

-## 🌠 Video
-Make an ImGui cheat menu tutorial [video](https://www.youtube.com/watch?v=Nrta_J_c9Cc) here
+External Cheat by Tv0123.
+Shout out to Cazz, his tutorials helped a bunch!

 ## 🌌 Setup
+- downlaod Latest Version from Releases
+- dissable all Anti Virus'
-- Clone the repo
+- run

+## 🎉 Update
+- Download all files
-- Customize menu to your liking
+- Use hazedumper to dump new offsets
-- Build in Release | x86
+- change the offsets in globabls.h
-- Find your binary in the `Release` folder
+- rebuild the cheat
-- Enjoy
+- run

 ## 🗿 Disclaimer
-I am not responsible for anything that happens when you use this software.
-Cheers.
+I am not responsible for anything that happens when you use this software, dont cheat on your main even though this is UD.
+Also **Do not redestribute this cheat as your own or change people for it!**